 |Charles Ruegger took over the middle house in 1929, renovating it as Bazar Francais|

-By the early 1880s 6th Avenue was bustling as commercial buildings began lining the thoroughfare from 14th to 23rd Street.
+By the early 1880s Sixth Avenue was bustling as commercial buildings began lining the thoroughfare from 14th to 23rd Street.
 Edwin P. Smith, who owned No. 666 at the time, converted it to small hotel and added an extension to the back.
-By 1900 the area was known as The Ladies’ Mile and well-dressed female shoppers glided from emporium to emporium along the Avenue.
+By 1900 the area, known today as The Ladies’ Mile, was the destination of well-dressed female shoppers who glided from emporium to emporium along the avenue.
 That year the former house was outfitted with a storefront that covered the lower two floors.

 C. J. Brodil sold their fancy leather goods here, while another tenant around that time was Hardings Plaiting Establishment.
 Meanwhile the upper floors were still rented for residential use.